fabilab/iplotx/docs/source/index.md

     to propose improvements or see support for it, please reach out with an issue/PR on GitHub!
 ```

-`iplotx` guarantees the **exact same visual appearance** independently of what library you used to construct the network/tree.

 `iplotx`'s features' include:
 - per-edge and per-vertex styling using sequences or dictionaries